A pipeline for searching and fitting instrumental glitches in LISA data: Analysis of the data set

 \subsection{Search phase}

 We divide the time series into segments of approximately one day, with a $20\%$ overlap between adjacent segments.
-We therefore segment the ``\textit{Light-}Spritz'' dataset into 29 stretches of data\footnote{We start the counting of the stretches of data from number 0.} and we regenerate a time grid spanning from $t_0 = \SI{0}{\second}$ to $t_{end}= \SI{2675890}{s}$.
-We consider broad prior ranges for the glitch parameters, allowing the distribution of $A_0$ and $\beta_0$ to extend beyond what is observed in LPF (Fig. \ref{cap: threshold}), aiming to remain as agnostic as possible.
-The priors and the corresponding true values on the glitch and noise parameters for the search phase are reported in Table~\ref{prior_on_glitch_search}.
-The true value of the amplitude and decay times for the glitch parameters are taken from the ``Spritz'' LDC manual \cite{LISA_LDC_Challenge2b}, whereas the injection times are not explicitly given.
+We therefore segment the ``\textit{Light-}Spritz'' dataset into 29 stretches of data and we regenerate a time grid spanning from $t_0 = \SI{0}{\second}$ to $t_{end}= \SI{2675890}{s}$ by subtracting the initial time of the ``Spritz'' dataset $t_{in}=\SI{8899200}{s}$.
+We consider broad prior ranges for the glitch parameters, allowing the distribution of $A_0$ and $\beta_0$ to extend beyond what is observed in LPF (Fig. \ref{cap: threshold}), aiming to remain as agnostic as possible.\\ The priors and the corresponding true values on the glitch and noise parameters for the search phase are reported in Table~\ref{prior_on_glitch_search}.
+The true values of the amplitude and decay times for the glitch parameters are taken from the ``Spritz'' LDC manual \cite{LISA_LDC_Challenge2b}.
 In particular the amplitude $\Delta v$ is \SI{2.20}{\pico\meter\per\second}, while the two decay times are $\tau_1 = \SI{10}{\second}$ and $\tau_2 = \SI{11}{\second}$.
-Our search is split in two phases.
+The true value of the glitch injection times $\tau_{\rm inj}$ are provided in the ``Spritz'' dataset in days $\tau_{{\rm inj}_{gl_1,gl_2,gl_3}} = \{110, 128, 133\}$.
+We thus convert each of them to the time scale $\tau_{0_{gl_1,gl_2,gl_3}}$, used in our analysis, as

+where \(n_{\rm skip} = 1000\) is the number of samples skipped to account for the burn-in period of the filter. \\